ganov/SurgicalShelf/README.md

 Resources
 ---------
 Clone from https://github.com/dsinyakov/angularjs-play-blog-app
-and make Server and Client Parts once unique Play-angularJS
+and make Server and Client Parts one unique Play-angularJS app.